A Primer on Security of Quantum Computing Hardware: Defense mechanisms

-In \cite{saki2021shuttle}, the authors examine an attack on multi-programming systems in trapped-ion (TI) computing.
-To counter this attack, several countermeasures are proposed; a) \emph{Random initial mapping:} the authors examine malicious program creation methods that are based on consistent initial mapping, meaning the same program is allocated in the same fashion every time it is run.
-To counter this, they propose a solution where the compiler randomly allocates each program at each iteration.
+An attack on multi-programming systems in TI computing has been examined in \cite{saki2021shuttle}.
+To counter this attack, several countermeasures have been proposed: a) \emph{Random initial mapping:} The creation of malicious programs based on consistent initial mapping has been examined, meaning the same program is allocated in the same fashion every time it is run.
+To counter this, a solution where the compiler randomly allocates each program at each iteration has been proposed.
 If a random attack is carried out and the initial mapping changes randomly from one instance to another, the attack program generated at one instance will not work effectively in another instance with a different mapping.
-The random mapping renders the systematic method useless, as traps will start from unknown states. b) \emph{Dummy pad qubits:} to protect the program, users can add dummy qubits to pad the unused qubits in a trap, preventing shuttle-induced fidelity degradation.
+The random mapping renders the systematic method useless, as traps will start from unknown states. b) \emph{Dummy pad qubits:} To protect the program, the addition of dummy qubits to pad the unused qubits in a trap, preventing shuttle-induced fidelity degradation, has been suggested.
 As an example, suppose a user program requires 10 qubits and it is to be executed on a system with a trap capacity of 15 qubits.
-In this scenario, the user can add 5 dummy qubits to the program, bringing its size to 15 qubits and fully occupying the trap. c) \emph{Capping maximum number of allowed shuttles:} the authors propose that the cloud provider can implement a maximum limit on the number of shuttles.
+In this scenario, the user can add 5 dummy qubits to the program, bringing its size to 15 qubits and fully occupying the trap. c) \emph{Capping maximum number of allowed shuttles:} It has been proposed that the cloud provider can implement a maximum limit on the number of shuttles.
 The cloud provider can examine the required number of shuttles in a program and schedule separate execution if it exceeds the limit.
 This switch to single-programming mode may result in decreased throughput.